Essenceia/Matrix_CAM_DFT/README.md

 There are currently no known manufacturability issues.

-Current status: taped-in, in fabrication
+Current status: **Taped-in**, in fabrication

 # MAC

-This design features 4 MAC units performing a fused multiply and add operation (FMA) on 8-bit signed integers.
+This design features 4 MAC units performing a fused multiply-accumulat operation (FMA) on 8-bit signed integers.

 This entire operation is computed in a single cycle at 50 MHz and a single rounding operation to fit into the 8-bit signed integer range is performed on the final operation's results.

 ## Frequency

-The 50 MHz speed was chosen according to the maximum estimated reliable IO switching frequency, and going above this would not have resulted in any additional speedup given the IO data transfer and on-chip storage bottlenecks.
+The 50 MHz speed was chosen according to the maximum estimated reliable IO switching frequency.
+Going above this would not have resulted in any additional speedup given the IO data transfer and on-chip storage bottlenecks.

 ## Multiplication

 Each unit implements a Booth radix-4 multiplier.
 This multiplier design was chosen for its low logic depth and reasonable area cost.
-Additionally, since we are doing signed multiplication, we can remove a level in the Wallace tree we are using for the partial product additions given we only have 4 partial products, unlike the 5 needed for unsigned operations.
+Additionally, since we are performing a signed multiplication, we can remove a level in the Wallace tree we are using for the partial product additions given we only have 4 partial products, unlike the 5 needed for unsigned operations.

 ## Data access